 The Sugar Club

-With locations all over the city, Huckleberry’s organic and wholefoods grocery stores cater to shoppers wanting to prioritise healthy eating.
-The New Lynn branch also incorporates a cafe, serving up wholesome fare with a strong vegetarian focus.
-Currently on the menu, find a spiced black bean and kumara quesadilla, creamy mushrooms on toast and a superfood salad with polenta.
+With locations all over the city, Huckleberry’s organic and wholefood grocery stores cater to shoppers wanting to prioritise healthy eating.
+The New Lynn branch also incorporates a cafe, serving up wholesome fare with a strong vegetarian focus and the bonus of tasty vegan options.